-If you are aiming for safe ride, it is imperative that you get proper skateboard gear in order to enjoy your ride without any danger to yourself.
+If you are aiming for a safe ride, it is imperative that you get proper skateboard gear to enjoy your ride without any danger to yourself.
 The first thing to get that is highly recommended is a good pair of skate shoes.
-You can do skateboarding in regular shoes but they can prove dangerous.
-Skateboarding shoes comes with a flat bottom that enables them to get firm grip on the skateboard’s deck.
-They of times, comes with added features such as reinforcements in areas that are most likely to wear out.
+You can do skateboarding in regular shoes, but they can prove dangerous.
+Skateboarding shoes come with a flat bottom that enables them to get a firm grip on the skateboard’s deck.
+They of times comes with added features such as reinforcements in areas that are most likely to wear out.

 Protective Gear: Then, like any sports on wheels, putting on protective gear is imperative to avoid fatal injuries of any kind.
 In fact, putting on helmet before entering skate parks is mandatory in most places.
 Apart from helmet, kneepads and elbow pads are also important protective gear that can protect you from getting serious scathing of skin on concrete surfaces on your driveways or ramps etc. wrist braces are also recommended but using hands to break your fall is not advisable.

 Now that you got the protective gear on, you are ready to start your exhilarating journey on your skateboard.
 The very first step is to become comfortable standing on the skateboard and learn to balance.
 If the board is borrowed or you got it already built skateboard from the shop, it is highly likely that you will feel a little bit uncomfortable.

 Do not place your skateboard on a concrete surface for your virgin stand on the skateboard.
 It is better to put your skateboard on grass or a carpet to be on safer side.
 Once placed on a softer surface, try standing or jumping on it.
 Try balancing on the front or back wheels only.
 When you are on the board, move your feet in different positions to get the feel of the board and getting comfortable at the particular situation.